sagemath/trac_to_gh/Issue 1041.md

 # Issue 1041: latex representation of fractional ideals in a number field is totally stupid

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1041

 Original creator: was